KyroChi/pluribus-puppet/README.md

 ---
 ## Limitations

 Pluribus Puppet currently only runs on ONVL distributions of Netvisor.
+This is because the Puppet does not support all distributions of Solaris and cannot be run on the nvOS distribution.
+This problem is being looked into and hopefully nvOS will be supported alongside ONVL in the near future.

 ## Additional Resources

-To be added.
+There are currently no additional resources for the Pluribus Puppet module.